-Literature & Composition - AP Course Number: 140 Level: Advanced Placement Credits: 5 poetry, plays, novels, short stories, and essays written in various literary periods.
+Literature & Composition - AP Course Number: 140

+Advanced Placement English Literature and Composition is a challenging, year-long course for high school juniors and seniors in the reading and critical analysis of literature.
+Students in AP English Literature analyze poetry, plays, novels, short stories, and essays written in various literary periods.
 Students are expected to be actively involved in every aspect of the course, from leading Socratic discussions to writing complex critical analyses.
 Summer responsibilities include reading at least three novels, with additional assignments based on readings.
 Significant attention is paid to preparing for the AP English Literature and Composition exam in May, which students are required to take.
 This course may fulfill the English 11 or English 12 requirement.